alkalinecoffee/boris/README.md

 # add credentials to try against this target
 target.options.add_credential(:user=>'myusername', :password=>'mypassword', :connection_types=>[:ssh])

-# if this is a host using SSH, we can also pass in Net::SSH options (such as a private key for authentication).
+# if this is a host using SSH, we can also pass in Net::SSH options (such as a private key for
-# SSH options passed to Boris will automatically be pushed to Net:SSH.
+# authentication).
+SSH options passed to Boris will automatically be passed to Net:SSH.
+Likewise for
+# Net::SNMP--options passed to :snmp_options will be passed to the Net::SNMP library.
 target.options[:ssh_options] = {:keys=>['/path/to/my/private/key']}

 # attempt to connect to this target using the credentials we supplied above